Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE/CASCADING-JSON-WITH-ARRAYS.md

 	 1. If this is an identity change, add this to the list of updates to cascade.
 Remember original and update versions, and projectName and resourceName.

-1. If there is an additional updates in the list, go back to step 2 with it.
+1. If there is an additional update in the list, go back to step 2 with it.

 ### Core Library